mikinty/Hardware-Engineer-Interview-Questions/questions/computer-architecture-questions.md

 * Describe what a CPU is.
 * What is the difference between RISC and CISC architecture?
+* What is a Turing Machine, and how does it relate to how we design computers?
 * What is the canonical RISC 5-stage pipeline?
 Describe each step.
   * Why do some architectures have more/less than 5 stages?
 * Describe what pipelining is, and why it is important for computers.
 * What is prefetching?
+  * Why is accessing memory so slow?
 * Describe some limitations on your CPU design if you have to manufacture it into a real computer.

 ## Applications